A DC motor is a device that converts direct current electrical energy to mechanical energy (learn about a DC motor’s working principle).

 In this case the number of parallel paths between conductors A is equal to the number of poles P.

 i.e A = P

-The commutator of dc motor is a cylindrical structure made up of copper segments stacked together, but insulated from each other by mica.
-Its main function as far as the dc motor is concerned is to commute or relay the supply current from the mains to the armature windings housed over a rotating structure through the brushes of dc motor.
+The commutator of DC motor is a cylindrical structure made up of copper segments stacked together, but insulated from each other by mica.
+Its main function as far as the DC motor is concerned is to commute or relay the supply current from the mains to the armature winding housed over a rotating structure through the brushes of DC motor.

-The brushes of dc motor are made with carbon or graphite structures, making sliding contact over the rotating commutator.
-The brushes are used to relay the electric current from external circuit to the rotating commutator form where it flows into the armature windings. ∴ the commutator and brush unit of the dc motor is concerned with transmitting the power from the static electrical circuit to the mechanically rotating region or the rotor.
+The brushes of DC motor are made with carbon or graphite structures, making sliding contact over the rotating commutator.
+The brushes are used to relay the current from external circuit to the rotating commutator form where it flows into the armature winding.
+So, the commutator and brush unit of the DC motor is concerned with transmitting the power from the static electrical circuit to the mechanically rotating region or the rotor.